 - Consider your payment options: Using a credit card is much better than using a debit card; there are more consumer protections for credit cards if something goes awry.
 Or, you can use a third party payment service instead of your credit card.
 There are many services you can use to pay for purchases – like Google Pay — without giving the merchant your credit card information directly.

-- Watch what you give away: Be alert to the kinds of information being collected to complete your transaction.
+- Share with care: Be alert to the kinds of information being collected to complete your transaction.
 If the merchant is requesting more data than you feel comfortable sharing, cancel the transaction.
 You only need to fill out required fields at checkout and you should not save your payment information in your profile.
 If the account autosaves it, after the purchase go in and delete the stored payment details.

 - Keep tabs on your bank and credit card statements: Be sure to continuously check your accounts for any unauthorized activity.
 Good recordkeeping goes hand-in-hand with managing your cybersecurity.
 Another tip for monitoring activity is to set up alerts so that if your credit card is used, you will receive an email or text message with the transaction details.